alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 - salmon
 - trout

+$CTA
-^You don’t need to register when exporting circus animals within Great Britain, Northern Ireland, the Channel Islands or the Isle of Man or into non-EU countries.^
+You don’t need to register when exporting circus animals within Great Britain, Northern Ireland, the Channel Islands or the Isle of Man or into non-EU countries.
+$CTA

 ###What you need to do